-Snowball Viburnum Viburnum opulus 'Roseum'
+Eastern Snowball Viburnum Viburnum opulus 'Sterile'

-Height: 8 feet Spread: 8 feet
+Height: 12 feet Spread: 10 feet

 Sunlight: O D

 Hardiness Zone: 3

 Other Names: European Highbush Cranberry

 Description:

-A popular feature shrub with rounded clusters of snowball-shaped flowers in spring, very showy, good fall color, does not produce fruit; upright and spreading, will grow quite large; great as a solitary accent, flowers best in full sun
+A popular feature shrub with rounded clusters of snowball-shaped flowers in spring, very showy, and good fall color, does not produce fruit; upright and spreading, will grow quite large; great as a solitary accent, flowers best in full sun Ornamental Features Eastern Snowball Viburnum features showy balls of white flowers at the ends of the branches from late spring to early summer.

-Ornamental Features

-Snowball Viburnum features showy balls of white flowers at the ends of the branches in late spring.
 It has dark green deciduous foliage.
-The large serrated lobed leaves turn an outstanding deep purple in the fall.
-However, the fruit can be messy in the landscape and may require occasional clean-up.
-The smooth gray bark and gold branches add an interesting dimension to the landscape.
+The large serrated lobed leaves turn outstanding shades of purple and in the fall.
+The smooth gray bark adds an interesting dimension to the landscape.
+Landscape Attributes Eastern Snowball Viburnum is a multi-stemmed deciduous shrub with an upright spreading habit of growth.

-Landscape Attributes

-Snowball Viburnum is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This shrub will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration;
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration; - Insects

-- Insects

-Snowball Viburnum in bloom Photo courtesy of NetPS Plant Finder
+Eastern Snowball Viburnum in bloom Photo courtesy of NetPS Plant Finder

-Snowball Viburnum flowers Photo courtesy of NetPS Plant Finder
+Eastern Snowball Viburnum flowers Photo courtesy of NetPS Plant Finder

-Snowball Viburnum is recommended for the following landscape applications;
+Eastern Snowball Viburnum is recommended for the following landscape applications;

 - Accent

 - Mass Planting

 - General Garden Use

 Planting & Growing

-Snowball Viburnum will grow to be about 8 feet tall at maturity, with a spread of 8 feet.
+Eastern Snowball Viburnum will grow to be about 12 feet tall at maturity, with a spread of 10 feet.
 It tends to be a little leggy, with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.

-Snowball Viburnum flowers Photo courtesy of NetPS Plant Finder

-This shrub does best in full sun to partial shade.
-It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
+Eastern Snowball Viburnum flowers Photo courtesy of NetPS Plant Finder This shrub does best in full sun to partial shade.
+It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This is a selected variety of a species not originally from North America.